Contributing Guide

 • lint-oas - Lint and type-check the OAS generator

-• format-algod - Format generated Rust code
+• format-algod / format-indexer / format-kmd - Format generated Rust clients

-• generate-algod - Generate algod API client
+• generate-algod / generate-indexer / generate-kmd - Generate Rust API clients

-• convert-openapi - Convert OpenAPI specification
+• convert-openapi - Convert all OpenAPI specifications

 3. Documentation Building